StaticGenie/StaticGenie/data/pages/roadmap.md

 - Create examples of common tasks
 - Create public repo of plugins, service providers and themes
 - Get involved with dev networks on places like reddit, linkedin, twitter, etc
+- Release log (more important when reaching first v1 release)

 ## Nice To Have

 - Figure out a way of reliably (DRY) changing the output directory for the generated website
 - Embrace the github community tools like wiki, projects, bugs, etc

+## Bugs

+- If writer tries to write over another file.
+It should error via the report service provider

 # Idea Discussions